 - 1) Implementation of a socket program for Echo/Ping/Talk commands. - 2) Creation of a socket between two computers and enable file transfer between them.

 Using (a.)
 TCP (b.)
-UDP

-- Implementation of a program for Remote Command Execution (Two M/Cs may be used). - 4) Implementation of a program for CRC and Hamming code for error handling.
+UDP - 3) Implementation of a program for Remote Command Execution (Two M/Cs may be used).